Developer Guide

 edit 1 n/blue shirt p/15 t/clothing

 Expected: The first expenditure in the current budget will be edited to have the name ‘blue shirt’, a price of $15 and a clothing tag.
-This is assuming that the first expenditure in the current budget had a different name, price and the tags clothing, shirt and shopping (tags
+This is assuming that the first expenditure in the current budget had a different name, price and the tags clothing, shirt and shopping (tagswill be overwritten). -

 Test case: